 If you hit an animal, you should first remain calm and try to regain control of your vehicle.
 If you decide to pull over, guide your car to the side of the road as safely as you can.
 Be sure to turn on your hazard lights so you’re visible to other drivers.

 Check yourself and your passengers for any serious injuries that may need immediate medical attention.
-Contact emergency services if you or a passenger needs medical care.
+If you or a passenger needs medical care, contact emergency services.

 2. Contact the Police